jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-10.md

 In general, every prohibition of this kind hurts the country's commerce.

-Every unnecessary accumulation of money=
+Every unnecessary accumulation of money:
 - is a dead stock which could be employed in enriching the nation by foreign commerce.
 - also raises the price of goods
 - makes the country undersold at foreign markets.